-- 2. As authorized by PRC section 42652.5(c), the Jurisdiction notified CalRecycle of its ongoing or anticipated violations of the Regulations and the PRC through a Notification submitted February 25, 2022. - 2.1 CalRecycle reviewed the Jurisdiction's Notification, its description of the Jurisdiction's disclosed violations of the Regulations, and proposed actions and schedule for those actions to remedy those violations for compliance with PRC section 42652.5(e).
-CalRecycle approved the Notification's proposed actions and schedule of actions, as modified by this CAP.
+- 2. As authorized by PRC section 42652.5(c), the Jurisdiction notified CalRecycle of its ongoing or anticipated violations of the Regulations and the PRC through a Notification submitted February 24, 2022. - 2.1 CalRecycle reviewed the Jurisdiction's Notification, its description of the Jurisdiction's disclosed violations of the Regulations, and proposed actions and schedule for those actions to remedy those violations for compliance with PRC section 42652.5(e).
+CalRecycle approved the Notification's proposed actions and schedule of actions, as modified by this CAP. - 2.2 The Jurisdiction's Notification identified the following violations of the Regulations as follows:

-- 2.2 The Jurisdiction's Notification identified the following violations of the Regulations as follows: - 2.2.1 The Jurisdiction is and has been in violation of 14 CCR section 18984.2 in that since January 1, 2022, the Jurisdiction has not had its mixed waste processed at a high diversion organic waste processing facility. - 2.2.2 The Jurisdiction is and has been in violation of 14 CCR section 18985.2 in that since February 1, 2022, the Jurisdiction has not provided education and outreach to commercial edible food generators, or the information provided did not comply with the requirements. - 2.2.3 The Jurisdiction is and has been in violation of Title 14 CCR section 18991.1 in that since January 1, 2022, the Jurisdiction has not implemented an edible food recovery program that includes action to accomplish the following: - a.
-Educate commercial edible food generators as set forth in section 18985.2. - b.
+- 2.2.1 The Jurisdiction is and has been in violation of 14 CCR section 18984.2 in that since January 1, 2022, the Jurisdiction has not provided two-container organic waste collection service to all residential and commercial generators and/or has not included food scrap collection service in the two-container collection system provided to all residential and commercial generators. - 2.2.2 The Jurisdiction is and has been in violation of Title 14, CCR, section 18991.1 in that since January 1, 2022, the Jurisdiction has not implemented an edible food recovery program to include the following: - a.
+Educate commercial edible food generators as set forth in Section 18985.2. - b.
 Increase commercial edible food generator access to food recovery organizations and food recovery services. - c.
-Monitor commercial edible food generator compliance as required in Article 14 of the Regulations. - d.
-Increase edible food recovery capacity if the analysis required by section 18992.2 indicates that the jurisdiction does not have sufficient capacity to meet its edible food recovery needs. - 2.2.4 The Jurisdiction is and has been in violation of 14 CCR section 18991.2 in that since January 1, 2022, the Jurisdiction has not included all documents supporting compliance with section 18991.1 in the Implementation Record required by section 18995.2. - 2.3 CalRecycle accepted the Jurisdiction's self-reported Notification and characterization of its violations therein.
-CalRecycle has not undertaken a compliance review of Jurisdiction, and thus CalRecycle's approval of the Notification or this CAP should not be taken as an indication that Jurisdiction is in full compliance with Regulations in other respects.
-CalRecycle will be undertaking a compliance review of all jurisdictions in the future.
+Monitor commercial edible food generator compliance as required in Article 14 of this chapter. - d.
+Increase edible food recovery capacity if the analysis required by Section 18992.2 indicates that the jurisdiction does not have sufficient capacity to meet its edible food recovery needs. - 2.2.3 The Jurisdiction is and has been in violation of Title 14, CCR, section 18991.2 in that since January 1, 2022, the Jurisdiction has not included all documents supporting compliance with Section 9 18991.1 in the Implementation Record required by Section 18995.2. - 2.2.4 The Jurisdiction is and has been in violation of Title 14, CCR, section 18992.2 in that since January 1, 2022, the Jurisdiction has not estimated the amount of edible food that will be disposed by commercial edible food generators. - 2.2.5 The Jurisdiction is and has been in violation of Title 14, CCR, section 18992.2 in that since January 1, 2022, the Jurisdiction has not Identified existing capacity at food recovery organizations identified in Section 18982(a)(25)(A)-(B) that is available to commercial edible food generators. - 2.2.6 The Jurisdiction is and has been in violation of Title 14, CCR, section 18992.2 in that since January 1, 2022, the Jurisdiction has not identified proposed new or expanded food recovery organizations and food recovery services that will be used to recover edible food identified pursuant to Subdivision (a)(1). - 2.2.7 The Jurisdiction is and has been in violation of Title 14, CCR, section 18992.2 in that since January 1, 2022, Jurisdiction has not identified the amount of new or expanded capacity, at food recovery organizations and food recovery services that is necessary to recover the edible food that is estimated to be disposed by commercial edible food generators in Subdivision (a)(1). - 2.2.8 The Jurisdiction is and has been in violation of Title 14, CCR, section 18992.2 in that since January 1, 2022, the Jurisdiction has not consulted with food recovery organizations and food recovery services regarding existing, or proposed new and expanded, capacity that could be accessed by the jurisdiction and its commercial edible food generators.